ncatlab/nlab-content/pages/6/4/9/2/2946/content.md

   \,.
 $$

-One checks that this indeed makes all the components be natural and makes the origina morphism exist.
+One checks that this indeed implies that all the components are natural and gives the existence of  the original morphism.

 Notice that in general $\lambda$ is _not_ an [[isomorphism]].